Communicating through ChurchSuite

 You can manage the Logo, Emblem, Colour styling, Font and preferred default Template in the Profile section of the Administrator area.
 For further information, see the related support article on Personalising your ChurchSuite account.

-When composing an email, pressing <Enter> adds a line break, but the previous line's formatting is not carried over to the new line.
-Pressing Shift+<Enter> adds a paragraph break and carries over the previous paragraph formatting to the new paragraph.
+When composing an email, pressing <Enter> adds a line break, but the previous line's styling is not carried over to the new line.
+Pressing Shift+<Enter> adds a paragraph break and carries over the previous paragraph styling to the new paragraph.

 Email open tracking